thecartercenter/nemo-docs/content/contributing/contributing.rst

 .. note::

   The exact order of underline characters is flexible in reStructuredText.
-However, this specific ordering should be used throughout the NEMO documentation.
+However, this specific ordering should be used throughout the documentation.

 .. _section-labels: